dmuth/MusicBot-Ansible/README.md

 - A running copy of MusicBot
 - MusicBot configured as a service so that it will restart if the process dies or the machine is restarted
-- Performance metrics will be gathered every 5 minutes with Munin, available at http://hostname/munin/
+- Performance metrics will be gathered every 5 minutes with <a href="http://munin-monitoring.org/">Munin</a>, available at http://hostname/munin/

 ## Prerequisites (if using Vagrant)